Myau5x/anti-recommender/README.md

 For training models I used Yelp Academic Dataset available here : https://www.yelp.com/dataset

 For validation I used data scraped from yelp.
-Folder Scraping
+Folder `Scraping` contains code for web scraping and working with YELP API

-First download data through yelp api for (king county zip codes)
+First download data through yelp api for (king county zip codes) files.

-files:
-Then with BeautifulSoup I scraped user reviews for about 100 users
+Then with BeautifulSoup I scraped user reviews for about 100 users files.
+Folder `data` contains examples of scraped data.

-files:
-example how to do that in jupiter notebook
+example how to do that in jupiter notebook `king_county_food.ipynb`

 ## Data preparation / modeling